jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-33.md

 The other scripts are of no interest.
 Every people employs its own particular kind of script.

-Now, the purposes that must be kept in mind in literary composition and that alone are to be considered valid were restricted to seven.
-1123
+The purposes that must be kept in mind in literary composition and that alone are to be considered valid were restricted to 7. <!-- 1123 -->

 1. To invent a science or research topics